TV Entertainment Centers

 During

-During final commissioning, with the TV powered on and the fireplace running, you can see how all the layers of the build come alive together — the gloss black column, the live-edge flame effect behind the glass, and the geometric chandelier filling the upper volume of the 21-foot ceiling above.
+Final commissioning, TV on, fireplace running.
+Every layer comes alive at once: the gloss black column, the flame effect behind the glass, the geometric chandelier filling the upper volume of that 21-foot ceiling.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL